aiven/aiven-docs/docs/platform/concepts/backup-to-another-region.md

 pro: true
 ---

-Additionally to the primary service backup, you can have a secondary backup in an alternative location.
+In addition to the primary service backup, you can have a secondary backup in an alternative location.

 ## About BTAR

 Backup to another region (BTAR) is a disaster recovery feature that allows backup files to be copied from the service's primary backup region to an additional (secondary) region.
-BTAR helps improve data resilience and makes data protected against disasters in the primary backup region.
-When the primary region is down, BTAR allows forking the service from an additional copy of the backup residing outside the primary region.
+BTAR can bolster data resilience and helps improve data protection against disasters in the primary backup region.
+When the primary region is down, BTAR allows forking the service from an additional copy of the backup residing in a secondary region.

 BTAR is supported for the following services: